A. F. M. Abdul Moyeen

-A. F. M. Abdul Moyeen (born: 1964) is a Bangladeshi educationalist.
-He is a professor in the Department of Management at Dhaka University and the current Vice-Chancellor of Comilla University.
+A. F. M. Abdul Moyeen (born in 1964) is a Bangladeshi educationalist.
+He is a professor in the Department of Management at the University of Dhaka and a former Vice-Chancellor of Comilla University during 2022–2024.

 Early life and education

-He was born in 1964 in Kotalipara, Gopalganj.
+Moyeen was born in 1964 in Kotalipara, Gopalganj.

 Moyeen passed his secondary from Barisal Zilla School and higher secondary from Brojomohun College, Barishal.
 He received his B. Com (Bachelor) degree in 1984 and M. Com degree in 1985 from the Department of Management of Dhaka University.
 He holds a PhD in strategic management from the University of Stirling in Scotland, and completed post-doctoral research at the Australian National University.

 Career

-A. F. M. Abdul Moyeen has taught at Dhaka University and Federation University Australia.
-He also has experience of working with various international organizations.
-He joined Comilla University as Vice-Chancellor on 31 January 2022.
+Moyeen has a total of 33 years of teaching experience at the University of Dhaka and Federation University Australia.
+He also worked as a post-doctoral fellow at the Australian National University.
+In addition, he has experience working with various international organizations.

+Moyeen was appointed as the Vice-Chancellor of Comilla University on 31 January 2022.
+At the aftermath of 2024 Bangladesh Non-coperation movement, he resigned from the position on 11 August 2024.

 Publications

-He has published research articles in national and international journals.
+Moyeen published research articles in national and international journals.